JakeSteam/blog-programming/_drafts/2023-08-16-fetching-youtube-metadata-in-github-actions-and-persisting.md

 done < "${WORKSPACE}/automation/channels.txt"
 ```

 We're finding header lines by just looking if they start with our `HEADER_PREFIX` string.
-If they are, we create a Markdown table header, ready to populate with rows (1 per channel).
+If they are, we output the header, then create a Markdown table header, ready to populate with rows (1 per channel).

 Note that `OUTPUT` is a constantly added to variable used to store the full Markdown data.